Cuomo’s attorney calls on AG to investigate Albany County Sheriff - NewsBreak

 Cuomo’s attorney calls on AG to investigate Albany County Sheriff

-ALBANY, N.Y. ( NEWS10 ) — An attorney for former New York Gov. Andrew Cuomo is calling for an investigation of Albany County Sheriff Craig Apple, saying Apple unlawfully disclosed information to the New York Post.
+ALBANY, N.Y. ( WTEN ) — Former New York State Governor Andrew Cuomo’s attorney, Rita Glavin, has officially called on Attorney General Letitia James to investigate Albany County Sheriff Craig Apple.
+Glavin said Apple unlawfully disclosed information to the New York Post.‘We did our job’: Sheriff Apple talks about Cuomo criminal complaint

-Rita Glavin wants Attorney General Letitia James to appoint an independent prosecutor due alleged conflicts of interest, including her announcement that she’s running for governor and James report on allegations of sexual harassment by Cuomo.Cuomo sexual harassment investigation: What’s next?
-Request for Criminal Investigation of Albany County Sheriff Craig D. Apple Download

 I represent former Governor Andrew M. Cuomo and write to request that, pursuant to N.Y.
 Exec.
 L. § 75, an investigation be immediately commenced into the unlawful disclosure to the New York Post of grand jury information relating to Governor Cuomo and the strong evidence that Albany County Sheriff Craig D. Apple was the source of that unlawful disclosure.Rita Glavin